-Book One of the Twisted Cedars Mysteries
+Book 1 in the Twisted Cedars Series

 Justice is overdue in the coastal town of Twisted Cedars where two unsolved mysteries lay buried in the past.